Jessicavazm/JessicaVaz_T3A1/README.md

 <b>References:</b>

+#### Personalised functions
+Personalised function is another way to manipulate arrays in JS, you can create a function with a specified condition.
+This type of manipulation can be a bit more specific than the JS built-in methods.

+    Example of using a function to manipulate an array:

+    const numbers = [10, 45, 3, 7, 29];

+    function sortDescending(array) {
+        return array.sort((a, b) => b - a);
+    }

+    const sortedNumbers = sortDescending(numbers);
+    console.log(sortedNumbers);
+    // Output: [45, 29, 10, 7, 3]

 MDN Web Docs.
 (2019).
 Array. [online] Available at: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array.

 Ayodeji, B. (2019).
 How to Manipulate Arrays in JavaScript. [online] freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/manipulating-arrays-in-javascript/.

 # Q11
 In JavaScript, an object is a collection of <b>key-value pairs</b> that represent the properties of the object.
 Methods are functions that belong to an object and are used to manipulate its data.
 In other words, a method is a property of an object that has a function as its value.

 Object methods are often used to create, retrieve, update, and delete data within objects.
+A property's key can be any string and a property's value can be a string, number, boolean, object, function, null or undefined.
+Most objects in JS are assigned to a variable which facilitates manipulation, however objects can exist without being named or assigned to a variable.

+Common cases when an object is not directly linked with a variable:

+- When an anonymous object is being passed as an argument to a function.
+- Directly define and return objects in the return statement.
+- Objects can be used directly in expressions, conditions, or configurations without being stored in variables.
+- IIFEs: when objects are created inside of a function, the object here is function scoped.

 Below, I will describe JavaScript built-in methods along with coding examples for further explanation.

 #### How to create an object
 JS objects can be created using obj literals or object constructor.
-Using the object constructor allows many instances to be created through the object "blueprint".
+Using object constructor allows many instances to be created through the object "blueprint".

     // Creating a new obj using obj literals: